cognitedata/cognite-sdk-python/docs/source/cognite.rst

 Matplotlib Integration
 ----------------------
-You can use the `.plot()` method on any time series or datapoints result the SDK returns.
+You can use the :code:`.plot()` method on any time series or datapoints result the SDK returns.
 This method takes keyword arguments which are passed on to the underlying matplotlib plot function, allowing you to configure things such as the size and layout of your plots.